The DOMNode::getLineNo() method doesn't work properly due to a libxml2 bug.

 Descrizione

-Gets line number for where the node is defined.
+Gets line number for where the node was defined at parse time.

 Elenco dei parametri